rachel170/tp/docs/DeveloperGuide.md

 set a review limit and hence the program will allow users to review all their flashcards in a certain deck at each review session.

-The valid range of integer inputs for this command is any integer more than 1 however, as we thought it wouldn't make sense on the user's end to set 0 or negative values as the review limit.
+The valid range of integer inputs for this command is any integer more than 0.
+However, as we thought it wouldn't make sense on the user's end to set 0 or negative values as the review limit.

 The following is an activity diagram showing how the set review command is intended to be used